chacalle/WHO_saeforhealth/Docker.md

 2. Download the image: `docker pull chacalle333/surveyprevrshinywho:test`

-3. Run a container with the downloaded image:　`docker run --rm -p 80:80 chacalle333/surveyprevrshinywho:test`
+3. Run a container with the downloaded image:　`docker run --rm -p 3838:3838 chacalle333/surveyprevrshinywho:test`

-4. Open the app in your web browser by navigating to 'localhost:80'.
+4. Open the app in your web browser by navigating to 'http://localhost:3838/'.

+5. When done, close the webpage and:
+    - From sidebar, open 'Containers'.
+    - Look for rows with 'Image'='chacalle333/surveyprevrshinywho' & Status = 'Running'.
+    - Under 'Actions' click 'Stop'

 ### command line (with file copy of image)